 Curiosity led to another fantastic discovery.
 It turned out that the spawnings traveled by ocean currents from the Sargasso Sea, the world capital of eel reproduction.

 Migration to the Sargasso Sea

-Although they spend their lives in fresh water, eels always return to the sea to breed.
+Although they spend their lives in freshwater, eels always return to the sea to breed.
 That’s why eel migration remained a mystery for a long time, and there’s still no known account of their actual spawning grounds.
-There’s the historical myth about expeditions in the Bermuda Triangle.
+There’s a historical myth about expeditions in the Bermuda Triangle.
 It doesn’t get more elusive than this.

 Before Delage’s discovery, scientists thought there were many eel species.
 It turned out they were just one species going through multiple life stages.

 The life cycle of European eels

 Adding to the uniqueness of the Anguilla species is their sex determination.
 Environment plays a significant role in knowing their sex.
 You can’t tell until they reach the Sargasso Sea.

 There are two sexes of the eel.
 Young males live for an average of 12 years, while females live longer at 18 years.
 They go through five live stages: egg, larva, glass eel, elver, and silver eel.

 Eels aren’t strong swimmers at the beginning of their lives, so the ocean current carries them from their homes.
 The fish goes through body changes at each stage.
 They grow more prominent features with darker skin.

-The first metamorphosis baby eels change to the larval stage.
+The first metamorphosis of baby eels changes to the larval stage.
 Some people call the larvae “fingerlings” and Leptocephalus.
 They have significantly bigger bodies than other fish larvae.